 State-specific regulations may also require you to submit your NPI on paper claims.

 - To avoid payment delays or denials, you must submit a valid billing NPI, rendering NPI and relevant taxonomy code(s) on all claims and encounters.
 In addition, we encourage you to submit the referring health care provider’s NPI.

 The NPI information you report on your claims and encounters helps us to efficiently process claims and encounters and to avoid delays or denials.

 We accept NPIs submitted through:

-- Link: In the My Practice Profile tool, select the Provider Demographics or Group Demographics tab to make care provider updates.
-In the UnitedHealthcare Facility/Practice Profile tool, select the View/Update NPI Information tab to make facility updates
+- UnitedHealthcare Provider Portal: In My Practice Profile, select the Provider Demographics or Group Demographics tab to make health care provider updates.
+In the UnitedHealthcare Facility/Practice Profile, select the View/Update NPI Information tab to make facility updates.

 - Phone: United Voice Portal (UVP) at 1-877-842-3210.
 Select the Health Care Professional Services prompt.
-Say “Demographic Changes” and your call goes to the service center to collect your NPI, health care provider taxonomy codes, other NPI-related information.
+Say “Demographic Changes” and your call goes to the service center to collect your NPI, health care provider taxonomy codes and other NPI-related information.

 How to submit NPI, TIN and taxonomy on a claim or encounter

 Information is provided for the location of NPI, TIN and taxonomy on paper and electronic claims on uhcprovider.com/mypracticeprofile.